SEEK Materials

 • Completed at selected checkups, such as at the 2, 9 and 15 month, and the 2, 3, 4, and 5 year visits

 • Available in English, Spanish, Italian, Chinese, Portuguese.
-Related versions available in Vietnamese, Swedish, Sorani, Thai, Tigrinya, Turkish, Arabic, Bengali, Dari, Finnish, Kurmanji, Russian and Somali.
-Note that these are moderately different from the PQ-R.
+Related versions are available in Vietnamese, Swedish, Sorani, Thai, Tigrinya, Turkish, Arabic, Bengali, Dari, Finnish, Kurmanji, Russian and Somali.
+Note that these are moderately different from the PQ-R having been translated from the Swedish version.

 Administering the PQ-R: